antonpetkoff/identifier-suggestion/README.md

     - [*] Use the Dataset API to batch, shuffle and repeat

 - [ ] Evaluation
-  - [ ] Split a validation set for evaluation during training
+  - [ ] Split a test set for evaluation after/while training
-  - [ ] Split a test set for evaluation after training
+  - [ ] Split a validation set for hyperparameter optimization
   - [ ] Add accuracy for sequences as an evaluation metric
   - [ ] Add BLEU score as an evaluation metric
   - [ ] Run evaluation on validation and test sets